skip to content

 00:07:33 - Anthony Campolo

-Well, it's.
-It's kind of a certain aspect of I get to decide where I want to focus my efforts because especially with something like Redwood, like with StepZen, there's a little more like boundaries of like what my role is, what I do.
-But with Redwood, because it's just an open source project that we're all volunteering our time for, there's not really kind of like expected things for me to do, especially because I'm not someone who really gets that deep into like the actual Redwood code base.
+Well, it's kind of a certain aspect of it.
+I get to decide where I want to focus my efforts, because especially with something like Redwood, like with StepZen, there's a little more boundaries of what my role is and what I do.
+But with Redwood, because it's just an open source project that we're all volunteering our time for, there's not really kind of expected things for me to do, especially because I'm not someone who really gets that deep into the actual Redwood code base.
 So I always look at what are these other things happening in the ecosystem that we could synergize with.
-What does it actually mean to have a canonical Docker file for Redwood?
-And figuring that out just involves talking to lots of people who used Docker and lots of people who've used Redwood and collating all those different opinions into something that can be canonical.
-It also gets into things like how do we port this from Lambda to Azure Functions or even Cloudflare Worker.
+So what does it actually mean to have a canonical Docker file for Redwood?
+And figuring that out just involves talking to lots of people who used Docker and lots of people who've used Redwood and kind of collating all those different opinions into something that can be canonical.
+And it also gets into things like how do we port this from Lambda to Azure Functions or even Cloudflare Worker?
 And no one knows how to do that because no one's really ever done that before.
 No one's ever tried to build a framework that could be portable between all these different things until Envelope.

 00:08:34 - Anthony Campolo

-But that's a big segue.
-We don't need to go down and we want to get into Railway here.
-So let's go ahead and get us looking at the Railway homepage and I'm going to also address the stream real quick.
+But that's a big segue we don't need to go down.
+We want to get into Railway here.
+So let's go ahead and get us looking at the Railway homepage.
+And I also wanted to address the stream real quick.
 A lot of people in the stream, which is super cool.
 Happy to see so many good friends out there.
 We are streaming both to YouTube and to Twitch.
 I am here on StreamYard and blasting out to both of them.
 So if you're trying to see where the conversation is going, it looks like most people are chatting in the Twitch chat, but we also got some people in the YouTube chat as well.
 So feel free to hop around wherever you think the conversation will be.
-And I'm going to go ahead and share my screen and I also wanted to drop just this one just here.
+And I'm going to go ahead and share my screen, and I also wanted to drop just this one gist here.
 That's going to be what we'll be building out in a second, but don't worry about that too much yet.
-First let's take a look at Railway here.
+First, let's take a look at Railway here.
 So Railway, what is the first thing someone should do when they kind of go to the Railway homepage?

 00:09:43 - Greg Schier

 I would say just deploy something.
-I guess you're not.
-You're already logged in right now.
+I guess you're already logged in right now, but...

 00:09:48 - Anthony Campolo